 Peavey Max 126 Bass Combo Amp

-If you don’t plan to use your amp outside of the practice room, you might find it hard to justify spending hundreds of dollars on it—but you still want to be able to have a good sound while you’re practicing.
+If you don’t plan to use your amp outside of the practice room, you might find it hard to justify spending a lot on on it—but you still want to be able to have a good sound while you’re practicing.
 The Max 126 from Peavey just might be your answer.

-It’s extremely affordable, costing less than $100, but it also uses a TransTube emulation circuitry to give it a rich, full tone, with a voicing switch that can change it from modern edge to a vintage vibe.
+It’s extremely affordable, but it also uses a TransTube emulation circuitry to give it a rich, full tone, with a voicing switch that can change it from modern edge to a vintage vibe.
 The 6.5” speaker gives you a tight sound that’s still full in the low end, with a tone that’s surprisingly balanced and complex for the speaker size and price range.

 Fender Rumble 15 v3 Bass Combo Amplifier